gr3grisch/csharp10dotnet6/README.md

-# csharp10dotnet6
+# C#10 and .NET6

-The capabilities of C# 10 and .NET 6
+The capabilities of C#10 and .NET6